Characters: Team Fortress 2 Support

 - Sophisticated as Hell: He goes into great detail in the art of assassination.
 Conversely, he also throws jars of piss at people.

 - Tall Poppy Syndrome: One of his domination lines towards the Engineer seems to be this.

 "Not so smart with your brain outside your head, are ya?"

-- 'Tis Only a Bullet in the Brain: When equipped with a full Croc-o-Style kit, he cannot be killed by headshots, automatically setting his health to 1.
-It doesn't matter whether the bullet was charged or how much health he had before.
+- 'Tis Only a Bullet in the Brain: When equipped with a full Croc-o-Style kit, he cannot be killed by headshots, which instead automatically set his health to 1.
+And no, this isn't a case of Last Chance Hit Point; it doesn't matter whether the bullet was charged or how much health he had before.